 Membership

 In general, all healthcare organizations in Rhode Island are considered stakeholders of HCRI.
-Because RIDOH co-chairs HCRI and has responsibilities, both statutory and issued by grant guidance, to a broad host of healthcare organizations, any healthcare organization in Rhode Island may be eligible, pending approval from the Coalition’s leadership, to participate in the Coalition.
-Each organization should consult regulations, licensing standards, funding agreements, professional groups, and other relevant sources to understand its respective disaster preparedness and response obligations.
+The Rhode Island Department of Health co-chairs HCRI and has responsibilities, both statutory and issued by grant guidance, to a broad host of healthcare organizations.
+As a result, any healthcare organization in Rhode Island may be eligible, pending approval from the Coalition’s leadership, to participate in the Coalition.
+Each healthcare organization should consult regulations, licensing standards, funding agreements, professional groups, and other relevant sources to understand its respective disaster preparedness and response obligations.

-Once approved by the Coalition’s leadership, new members are provided a brief document that outlines roles and responsibilities of Coalition members (see Attachment C).
-New members are asked to sign this document, which is then kept on file by the Coalition’s leadership.
+Once approved by the Coalition’s leadership, new members are provided a document that outlines roles and responsibilities of Coalition members (see Attachment C).
+New members are asked to sign this document, which is kept on file by the Coalition’s leadership.
+Members agree to share their respective organizations’ 24/7 emergency contact information with the Coalition and its members for disaster preparedness and response purposes.
 Membership information is maintained by the Coalition leadership.
-Members agree to share their respective organizations’ 24/7 emergency contact information with the Coalition and its members for disaster preparedness and response purposes.

 Core & Non-Core MEMBERS

-In accordance with federal HPP guidance, certain healthcare providers and emergency services, specifically hospitals, emergency medical services (EMS), emergency management agencies, and public health, play especially active roles in the Coalition, and thus make up the Core Membership.
-Additional, non-Core Members include health centers, nursing homes, assisted living communities, blood centers, first response agencies (police and fire), tribal nations, federal partners, military, home health agencies, etc., which play important roles in supporting the healthcare system during emergencies.
+In accordance with federal Hospital Preparedness Program (HPP) guidance, certain healthcare providers and emergency services—specifically hospitals, emergency medical services (EMS), emergency management agencies, and public health—play especially active roles in the Coalition, and thus make up the Core Membership.
+Additional, non-Core Members include health centers, nursing homes, assisted living communities, blood centers, first response agencies (police and fire), tribal nations, federal partners, military, home health agencies, etc. These non-Core Members play important roles in supporting the healthcare system during emergencies.

 Organizational Structure